r0mer0m/document-classification/README.md

 ## Task

 Based on a movie review assign it to 1,2,..., 10 according to the grade that the person gave to the movie.
 It can be seen as a variation of sentiment analysis.
-The current state of the art average accuracy for this model ≃ 49%.
+The current state of the art average accuracy for this model is ≃ 49%.

 ## Dataset